Digital Wallets Vs Payment Gateways: How are they different?

 - Digital wallets are available to consumers free of charge, and they’re fairly easy to obtain.
 For example, when a user makes a purchase at a site that is set up for server-side digital wallets, upon entering details like name and payment and shipping information into the form, the user will be prompted to sign up for a wallet of his/ser choice.
 The user only needs to choose a username and password for future purchases.
 Wallets can also be acquired at a wallet vendor’s sites.
 These wallets are free for consumers, but the merchants are charged for the service.
 This charge may be a flat fee or be a percentage of every successful purchase directed through the wallet.

-In order to thrive and boost their revenue digital wallet companies have started entering into payment gateway business like Paytm in India and Alipay in China.
-Similarly, Paypal which is an oldest payment gateway has a digital wallet of its own.
+In order to thrive and boost their revenues, digital wallet companies have started entering into payment gateway businesses like Paytm in India and Alipay in China.
+Similarly, the Paypal payment gateway, the oldest payment gateway, has a Paypal wallet, a digital wallet of its own.
 The reason why digital wallets and payment gateways are charting into each other territory is to gain dominance in the digital transaction and e-commerce industry.